catyphram/tagallery/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 Tagallery is an automated image tagging gallery where one can categorize images.
-To speed up this handy work, a neural network will try to figure out the categories of an image by comparing it with already categorized ones and proposes these cateogries for validation.
+To speed up this handy work, a neural network will try to figure out the categories of an image by comparing it with already categorized ones and proposes these categories for validation.

 **This project is Work In Progress.**